Olajydo/completion_rates/README.md

-# Online Course Engagement Analysis
+## Online Course Completion Prediction

 ## Project Overview
-This project focuses on analyzing student engagement in an online learning platform.
-A machine learning model is used to predict course completion rates based on user behavior, quiz performance, and video interactions.
-The goal is to identify key engagement factors and enhance learning outcomes.
+This project aims to predict whether a user will complete an online course based on engagement metrics.
+Using machine learning techniques, the model identifies key factors influencing course completion, allowing for better interventions to improve student retention and engagement.

 ---